Azure/azure-sdk-for-js/sdk/communication/communication-job-router/README.md

 `npm install -g vsts-npm-auth`

-While still in the application directory, install the Azure Communication Services Router client library for Javascript package by using the npm install --save command
+While still in the application directory, install the Azure Communication Services Router client library for JavaScript package by using the `npm install --save` command
 `npm install --save @azure-ccaap/communication-router`

 ## Examples